openshift/gcp-project-operator/docs/debug.md

 ### ProjectReference

 It gets created automatically by the Operator.
-You can find it by two ways:
+You can find it in two ways:

 1. Looking at the `projectReferenceCRLink` of the `ProjectClaim`.
 For example if at `ProjectClaim` spec has this spec: